 It doesn’t have a be a nightmare 🙀

-Are you looking to bring another cat into your home and you’re worried about how your current cat’s going to handle it?
+If you’re looking to bring another cat into your home, you may be worried about how your current cat’s going to handle it.

 Don’t worry — you’re not alone.